techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (144)
 When a negative byte is cast to a long, what are the possible values of the result?
 (Choose one.)

-a.
-Positive
+A. Positive

-b.
-Zero
+B. Zero

-c.
-Negative
+C. Negative

-d.
-All the above
+D. All the above

-Answer: C
+ANSWER: C
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: